 Learn how to make gluten-free sprouted bread with buckwheat and red lentils.
 This bread is also a no flour and no yeast recipe.
 Furthermore, you won’t need any starter either.

 Soaking time: 4-6 hours

-Fermentation time: 5-6 hours
+Fermentation time: 5-24 hours (depending on the temperature)

 - In a large bowl, soak raw buckwheat groats and red lentils for at least 4-6 hours.
 However, overnight is equally fine.
 Add enough water to cover the groats and lentils bearing in mind that they will expand significantly.

 - After soaking, take a large sieve and thoroughly rinse the groats under running water.
 You’ll notice that the water is quite slimy.
 Not to worry though as it’s normal.

 - Now, place the sieve in the mount of a large bowl to let it drain completely.
 It may take a few minutes.

 - Simply leave the soaked buckwheat and lentils in the sieve in the mouth of a large bowl and cover with clean kitchen cloth.
 24 hours should suffice for the buckwheat to have visible sprouts and lentils to have tiny ones.